Cheapest car insurance in Virginia for a bad driving record

 Cheapest car insurance in Virginia with a DUI

-While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,590.
+While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $1,590 annually.

-The table below shows the average car insurance rates for a clean record vs. a DUI in Virginia.
+The table below compares average car insurance rates with a clean driving record and rates after a DUI in Virginia.

 CompanyAverage annual premium for clean recordAnnual premium for a DUI